- Children's Services

 We are currently looking for Casual Educators to work in our Out of School Hours Care services with children Preschool - Year 6

-There are 13 Out of School Hours Care services being operated around the ACT, located in schools across North and South Canberra.
+There are multiple Out of School Hours Care services being operated around the ACT, located in schools across North and South Canberra.
 Our services operate between 7am and 9am in the mornings, and between 2pm and 6pm in the afternoons, 5 days per week.

 A role in Out of School Hours Care will also provide you with the opportunity of working within our School Holiday Programs, where you are able to engage in exciting activities and work longer hours.